Support our work by becoming our Patron! Learn More

 9. Salt and cream of tartar are used in egg white.

-10. Salt is added to enhance the flavour.
+10. Salt is added to enhance the flavor.

 11. Lemon juice or cream of tartar makes the egg white foam more stable.

-12. Sugar stabilizes the foam and prevents them from becoming grainy, but only be added after the whites are stiff.
+12. Sugar stabilizes the foam and prevents it from becoming grainy, but only be added after the whites are stiff.

-13. Addition of water up to 40% of the volume of the egg increases the volume of foam.
+13. The addition of water up to 40% of the volume of the egg increases the volume of foam.

-14. Water to be added or incorporated towards the end of beating the egg white.
+14. Water is to be added or incorporated towards the end of beating the egg white.

 3. Steps for whisking egg yolk:

-2. The whisking increases the volume and lightens sauces like Hollandaise or adds air for cakes and batter.
+2. The whisking increases the volume and lightens sauces like Hollandaise or adds air to cakes and batter.

 3. Using the same bowl, with the mixer fitted with the same whisk attachment, place the large egg yolks.